otacon239/PS_HelloWorld/tutorial/tutorial.md

 ### **[Code Checkpoint 2](code/main2.c)**

-The important thing to note here is that we didn't give ourselves a way to exit the app. none of the buttons will respond and it appears we're stuck.
+The important thing to note here is that we didn't give ourselves a way to exit the app.
+None of the buttons will respond and it appears we're stuck.
 At any point (no matter how stuck it appears), you can press the Start and Power buttons at the same time to force a reboot.
 This will come in quite handy while we're writing for the PS and something goes wrong.
 I speak from experience when I say that it will happen often.

 At this point, you should be able to see just the text "Hello World!" on the display.
 Since the display is so small, the '!' gets put on the next line.